-With Rudy Gobert reportedly out for Game 2, can the Jazz win again without him?
+With Rudy Gobert out for Game 2, can the Jazz win again without him?

-The Utah Jazz will be without center Rudy Gobert for Game 2 of their first round playoff series against the Los Angeles Clippers on Tuesday, according to a report from The Salt Lake Tribune.
+The Utah Jazz will be without center Rudy Gobert for Game 2 of their first round playoff series against the Los Angeles Clippers on Tuesday.

 Gobert collided awkwardly with Clippers forward Luc Mbah a Moute on the first possession of Game 1, and did not return to the court.
 He was later diagnosed with a hyperextended knee and bone bruise.
 An MRI revealed no structural damage, which was decidedly good news for Gobert and the Jazz, but it always seemed unlikely that Gobert would be ready to play three days after the injury.

-Per the Tribune report, Gobert has been walking without crutches, and will be evaluated on a game-by-game basis.
+Per a report from The Salt Lake Tribune, Gobert has been walking without crutches, and will be evaluated on a game-by-game basis.
+He was on the floor at shootaround Monday:

 Gobert’s availability will have a major impact on the series going forward.
 As he struggled to pull himself off the Staples Center floor Saturday night, Utah’s dreams of a second-round matchup with the Warriors almost seemed to be hanging by a thread.
 That’s how important Gobert was to the NBA’s third-ranked defense this season.